Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Abstract

 \section{Abstract}

-Contrastive self-supervised learning (SSL) has achieved great success in unsupervised visual representation learning by maximizing the similarity between two augmented views of the same image (positive pairs) and simultaneously contrasting other different images (negative pairs).
-However, this type of methods, such as SimCLR and MoCo, relies heavily on a large number of negative pairs and thus requires either large batches or memory banks.
-In contrast, some recent non-contrastive SSL methods, such as BYOL and SimSiam, attempt to discard negative pairs by introducing asymmetry and show remarkable performance.
-Unfortunately, to avoid collapsed solutions caused by not using negative pairs, these methods require sophisticated asymmetry designs.
-In this paper, we argue that negative pairs are still necessary but one is sufficient, \emph{i.e.,} \textit{triplet is all you need}.
-A simple triplet-based loss can achieve surprisingly good performance without requiring large batches or asymmetry.
-Moreover, we observe that unsupervised visual representation learning can gain significantly from randomness.
-Based on this observation, we propose a simple plug-in \textit{RandOm MApping (ROMA) strategy} by randomly mapping samples into other spaces and enforcing these randomly projected samples to satisfy the same correlation requirement.
-The proposed ROMA strategy not only achieves the state-of-the-art performance in conjunction with the triplet-based loss, but also can further effectively boost other SSL methods.
+Contrastive self-supervised learning (SSL) methods, such as MoCo and SimCLR, have achieved great success in unsupervised visual representation learning.
+They rely on a large number of negative pairs and thus require either large memory banks or large batches.
+Some recent non-contrastive SSL methods, such as BYOL and SimSiam, attempt to discard negative pairs and have also shown remarkable performance.
+To avoid collapsed solutions caused by not using negative pairs, these methods require non-trivial asymmetry designs.
+However, in small data regimes, we can not obtain a sufficient number of negative pairs or effectively avoid the over-fitting problem when negatives are not used at all.
+To address this situation, we argue that negative pairs are still important but one is generally sufficient for each positive pair.
+We show that a simple \textit{Triplet-based loss (Trip)} can achieve surprisingly good performance without requiring large batches or asymmetry designs.
+Moreover, to alleviate the over-fitting problem in small data regimes and further enhance the effect of \textit{Trip}, we propose a simple plug-and-play \textit{RandOm MApping (ROMA)} strategy by randomly mapping samples into other spaces and requiring these randomly projected samples to satisfy the same relationship indicated by the triplets.
+Integrating the triplet-based loss with random mapping, we obtain the proposed method \textit{Trip-ROMA}.
+Extensive experiments, including unsupervised representation learning and unsupervised few-shot learning, have been conducted on ImageNet-1K and seven small datasets.
+They successfully demonstrate the effectiveness of Trip-ROMA and consistently show that ROMA can further effectively boost other SSL methods.
+Code is available at \url{https://github.com/WenbinLee/Trip-ROMA}.